BHFock/git-cl/docs/design-notes.md

 ```

-Storing `cl.json` in `.git/` allows moving the repository locally whilst keeping changelists intact, because file paths in `cl.json` are stored relative to the repository root. `git cl st` displays paths relative to the current working directory.
+Storing `cl.json` in `.git/` allows moving the repository locally while keeping changelists intact, because file paths in `cl.json` are stored relative to the repository root. `git cl st` displays paths relative to the current working directory.
 The details of how these paths are transformed for display or Git operations are described in the [Path Resolution Algorithm](#path-resolution-algorithm) section.

 `.git/cl.json` is not part of the Git history.
 This keeps changelists as a "pre-staging" layer separate from Git's version control.